porres/pd-cyclone/README.md

 This repository is faithful to the original goal of cyclone in creating an external Pd package with a collection of objects cloned and compatible to Max/MSP objects.

-Cyclone was originally developed around the time of Max/MSP 4.6 - but Max has since then introduced new functionalities on some objects in the more recent versions.
-Thus, some objects in cyclone are outdated to Max/MSP 4.
-Cyclone "0.2beta" still has some objects with functionalities from Max/MSP 4, but with already some objects updated to include some of the new functionalities introduced in Max 5 (but still missing functionalities from Max 6+ versions).
+Cyclone was originally developed in Max/MSP 4 era - but Max has since then introduced new functionalities on some objects in the more recent versions (from Max 5 to Max 7).
+The current version of Cyclone (0.2beta) still has some objects with functionalities from Max/MSP 4, but with already some objects updated to include some of the new functionalities introduced in Max 5 (but still missing functionalities from Max 6 and Max 7 versions).

 If in agreement to the Pd community, this repository will release updates of the cyclone project (starting with version "0.3-beta-0").
 If so be it, besides bug fixes in current existing objects, new/further developments shall include: